Identitytheory.com is an online magazine that has published short fiction, creative nonfiction, poetry, and interviews since 2000.

 Identity Theory’s nonfiction section is devoted to creative work that is as thoughtful as it is vivid.
 We are especially interested narrative nonfiction and lyric essays.
 Take us someplace we haven’t been before, show us something that is not as it seems, guide us with an intelligent heart.

 1. Let us know if the piece has been published elsewhere, including online.

-2. Bear in mind length should suit the medium—we rarely publish pieces longer than 4000 words and welcome short pieces between 1000 and 1500 words.
+2. Bear in mind length should suit the medium—we prefer pieces in the range of 250-4000 words.

 3. Include a short author biography (50–100 words), including publishing credits.